Create a real-time map

 You'll explore worldwide to see what other patterns you can find.

-- Navigate to the West Europe bookmark.
+- On the ribbon, click Bookmarks and click the West Europe bookmark.

 Most of western Europe is at the same latitude as Canada and the northern United States.
 For instance, London is at a similar latitude as Vancouver.
 Do the latitudinal trends that were apparent in the United States still apply to Europe?